Percutaneous Discectomy - Treatment for Herniated Discs

 Searching for a revolutionary spinal care solution?
-Percutaneous discectomy stands out as the leading-edge procedure addressing spinal disc herniation with minimal postoperative pain and length of hospital stay.
+Percutaneous discectomy stands out as the leading-edge procedure addressing herniation disc with minimal postoperative pain and length of hospital stay.
 Spine Art in Yarm brings this advanced treatment to patients across the Northeast including Cumbria, North Yorkshire, and South Yorkshire.
 This procedure uses precision techniques to remove herniated disc material, relieving pressure on spinal nerves.
 Our 25 years of experience underscores the proficiency and care we provide, ensuring minimal recovery time and enhanced mobility.
 Choose Spine Art for expert care and rapid access to state-of-the-art spinal treatments.

 Book a consultation